rmit-teamPi/projectpi_documentation/Portfolio/ProgramDesign.rst

 When a job is submitted, the Berry Batch manager determines which priority queue the job should be assigned to.
 This is done by taking into account the estimated walltime and the resources requested.
-The priority queues are:
+The priority queues are defined as:

 +-----------+---------------+-------------+
 | Priority  | Max Walltime  | Resources   |